uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/hpr-usm-version.rst

       a
-         Pointer to the updated upper triangularpart of the Hermitian matrix ``A`` if ``upper_lower =upper``, or the updated lower triangular part of the Hermitian matrix ``A`` if ``upper_lower =lower``.
+         Pointer to the updated upper triangular part of the Hermitian matrix ``A`` if ``upper_lower =upper``, or the updated lower triangular part of the Hermitian matrix ``A`` if ``upper_lower =lower``.